 In doing this we achieved two goals in our separation story;

-- We totally forgot we even have a mind where all this happened and is even now still taking place.
+- We totally forgot we even have a mind, where all this choice for believing in separation happened, and is even now still taking place.
 (Every moment that we feel or think any non-peaceful, judgmental thought, we are re-enacting this process.)

 - The made-up pain of believing in separation doesn’t go away… but now we consciously blame the source of all our pain (which was, and is always, only coming from our belief in the sin-guilt-fear story in our minds), on the many seeming external sources of pain in the world.
 We now believe that it’s what others have done to us, whether its other bodies called people, or other bodies called germs or diseases that adversely affect our bodies.
 The Course calls this external blaming of the world for the now unconscious internal choice for sin and guilt (the true source of all our pain): “Projection.”

-The “beauty” of this, from the ego’s point of view, is that now we are totally convinced we are individual bodies in the world… with no awareness at all that we have a mind and that we could actually go inside and choose another Voice (the Holy Spirit’s) and be taught that this is all made up.
+The “beauty” of this, from the ego’s point of view, is that now we are totally convinced we are individual bodies in the world… with no awareness at all that we have a mind, or that we could actually go inside and choose another Voice (the Holy Spirit’s) and be taught that separation is all made up.

 Forgiveness: “The Way Back”

 This is when the Course comes along and says things like Workbook Lesson #5: “We are never upset for the reason we think.”

 And Lesson #34, “I could choose peace instead of this”… by going inside and asking the Holy Spirit for help to see it another way.